alirezanet/InfiniteEnumFlags/README.md

 ### Usage

-To use your custom enum, it is important to be familiar with the built-in enum flags capabilities because the functionalities are almost identical. for example we can use all bitwise operators (`|`,`&`,`~`,`^`) in our custom enum.
+To use your custom enum, it is important to be familiar with the built-in dotnet enum flags capabilities because the functionalities are almost identical. for example we can use all bitwise operators (`|`,`&`,`~`,`^`) in our custom enum.